mertturkmenoglu/wanderlust/api/docs/search-sync.md

 - Script will start and read data from database and try to upsert it to Typesense.
 - Any error encountered during synchronization will terminate the script.
 - Previously upserted data will be untouched, Typsense will have the latest values of those entries.

+# Typesense Dashboard

+- You can view the Typesense dashboard at `http://localhost:3006/`.